Google Cloud Platform best practice rules

 GCP Google Kubernetes Engine Service

-Ensure that encryption of Kubernetes secrets using Cloud KMS is enabled for GKE clusters.
+Ensure that Kubernetes Dashboard is disabled for GKE clusters.

 - Enable Auto-Repair for GKE Cluster Nodes